18F/development-guide/css_coding_styleguide.md

 $small: new-breakpoint(min-width 0 max-width 40em 6);
 ```

-- Name breakpoint variables relative to eachother, not based on devices.
+- Name breakpoint variables relative to each other, not based on devices.

 ```scss
 // Bad